Learn-React-With-Harshi/chapter-03-laying-the-foundation/theory-assignment.md

 ```
 <script type="importmap" src="app.js"></script>
 ```
-If the type attribute is set `importmap`, the body of teh element contains importmap ie an JSON object using which the browser can resolve the module specifiers while importing modules.
+If the type attribute is set `importmap`, the body of the element contains importmap ie an JSON object using which the browser can resolve the module specifiers while importing modules.

 ```
 <script type="{$anyothervalue}" src="app.js"></script>